[Column] A long, hard year closes — let's celebrate humanity's connections

 If, as some fear, the contagion spreads to other EU bodies, European Commission President Ursula von der Leyen's hopes for another five-year term could be in trouble.

-And unless new anti-graft rules are urgently implemented, too many voters in the 2024 parliamentary will inevitably and indelibly be linked to allegations of EU-wide corruption.
+And unless new anti-graft rules are urgently implemented, for too many voters, the 2024 parliamentary élections will inevitably and indelibly be linked to allegations of EU-wide corruption

 It is all connected.